-- 1. Away Mode: Secondary Filtration is disabled.
-To activate this mode, tap the "Away" tab.
-This is the factory default setting. - Infrequent Mode: Activates two cycles at 8:00 PM and 8:00 AM every other day.
+- Infrequent Mode: Activates two cycles at 8:00 PM and 8:00 AM every other day.
 Each cycle will last 10 minutes for a total of 20 minutes every other day.
 To activate this mode, tap the "Infrequent" tab.
 Time and duration cannot be altered. - Frequent Mode: Activates two cycles at 8:00 PM and 8:00 AM every day.
 Each cycle will last 10 minutes for a total of 20 minutes every day.
 To activate this mode, tap the "Frequent" tab.
-Time and duration cannot be altered. - Tap store to return to the Heat and Filter Menu.
+Time and duration cannot be altered. - 3.
+Away Mode: Secondary Filtration is disabled.
+To activate this mode, tap the "Away" tab.
+This is the factory default setting. - 4.
+Tap S to return to the Heat and Filter Menu.
 Tap again to return to the Settings Menu.

-12.4 Cleanup Cycle
+12.5 Cleanup Cycle

-The cleanup cycle occurs once per day at 12:00 pm (noon).
+The cleanup cycle occurs once per day at 12:00 PM (noon).
 This is not user programmable.
 Turning off the corresponding jets pump that is running can deactivate the feature.
+Jets Pump 1 and the Circulation Pump turn on for 1 minute and then shut off.
+Then Jets Pump 2 turns on for 1 minute and then shuts off.
+Then the blower turns on for 1 minute and then shuts off.